Test your computer or device

 - From Windows, Right-click on the download link and choose the menu option to save the file.

 - From a Mac, CTRL+click on the download link and choose the menu option to save the file.

 - Most technical issues will be solved by refreshing your browser page (usually PC: CTRL+R, Mac: Command+R).
 Additionally, quitting and reopening your browser and/or trying a different browser will solve many common problems.
 You can download Chrome or Firefox here:

 - Be sure that the system requirements are met for your browser.

 - Check that bandwidth requirements are met and verified (see above).
-You can use speedtest.net to gauge your average bandwidth available.
-If the stream is not playing back smoothly, try a lower quality stream (when available).
+You can use fast.com to gauge your average bandwidth available.

-- If you are not hearing any audio, make sure to check the volume and mute settings of your computer, as well as the volume and mute settings of the player.
+- If you are not hearing any audio check the volume and mute settings of your computer, as well as the volume and mute settings of the player.

 If you need further help with webcasts, please email firstname.lastname@example.org.